Nux-xader/chx-java/README.md

 ## Building the Project

-To build this project into a production-ready JAR file, use the following command:
+You can getting jar file from release page on this github repository or Build this project into a production-ready JAR file, use the following command:

 ```bash
 mvn clean install